-Being not an expert about how to setup a whole project with the framework (and being also skeptical of letting do my job to a cli tool like create-react-app) I tried to understand how others organized their code from famous starter kits linked on the framework wiki but after digging into a couple of them I quickly understood that it was probably better doing it by myself because 61 npm modules for a basic starter kit and 104 for a more complete one were a bit too much for me.
+Being not an expert about how to setup a whole project with the framework (and being also skeptical of leaving my job to a cli tool like create-react-app) I tried to understand how others organized their code from famous starter kits linked on the framework wiki but after digging into a couple of them I quickly understood that it was probably better doing it by myself because 61 npm modules for a basic starter kit and 104 for a more complete one were a bit too much for me.

 So I started by studying the way I wanted to manage my application data layer and I immediately figured out that the biggest alternative in front of me were mobx and redux.

 The Mobx Attempt

-Mobx looked weird at the beginning because in the whole documentation they use ES2017 decorators, that are still in an early draft release, so not yet stable, and this means I had extra babel dependencies to install (…the whole babel setup to compile jsx templates was not enough yet…) in order to transpile them.
+Mobx looked weird at the beginning because in the whole documentation they use ES2017 decorators, wich are still in an early draft release, so not yet stable, and this means I had extra babel dependencies to install (…the whole babel setup to compile jsx templates was not enough yet…) in order to transpile them.
 Yes, I know I could have used mobx without decorators, but wrapping any component and any method in a mobx function didn’t seem to be a valid and maintainable solution to me.

 Once I wired everything up I realized that also my eslint tests weren’t working anymore because of the decorators.
 I had to install babel-eslint to solve the issue.
 I wrote my first components but I soon realized that mobx was not really preventing unexpected updates coming from parts of my code that should not have any right to write into my stores or update them: in mobx you can prefix your store actions but “it’s just for the glam” and yet this will not prevent overriding any observable property from any component of your application!?!